 I used a PRS P22 with 57/08 pickups, staying on the bridge (treble) pickup through all the solos.
 I plugged into a PRS Custom 50 amp head and used the lead channel with the following settings (12 represents 12 O’clock).
 Volume: 12 Treble: 12 Middle: 12 Bass: 10 Master: 8 Presence: 12.
 I used a plate reverb on my Alesis MultiMix8 mixer.
 The amp head was plugged into a Rivera Silent Sister isolation cabinet with a Celestion Vintage 30 speaker and then miked with a couple of Shure SM57s.
 I used the phaser effect in the Line 6 M5 for Joe Walsh’s parts beginning at 1:39.
 I recorded and played back the first set of arpeggios with a Boss RC-3 Loop Station.
 I use Dava Jazz Grips Delrin guitar picks.

-To learn more about music, including scales, chords, progressions, modes and more, sign up for a free preview of my guitar theory book and DVDs or buy a copy of Guitar Theory For Dummies from Wiley.
+To learn more about music, including scales, chords, progressions, modes and more, sign up for a free preview of my Fretboard Theory books and DVDs using the form on this website, or buy a copy of Guitar Theory For Dummies from Wiley.

 Was this free guitar lesson helpful?
 If yes, then please leave me some positive feedback.
 Thanks.